 I understand what it’s like to struggle for respect and prove that you’re not like “one of them” or to prove your work ethic while being falsely labeled a “snowflake

 .”This feeling of “otherness” has not only given me the push to move forward and speak for my generation.
 It has also compelled my feet, hands, and mouth to be a voice for the marginalized.

 I understand generational differences from an educational background and experiential framework.
 My words are not simply opinion-based.
 They are well-steeped in research.

 My doctorate in Leadership and Global Perspectives gave me a globalized and intergenerational perspective.
-This means that I am able to view generational characteristics from a sociological, theological, anthropological, and ethnographical lens.
+This means that I can view generational characteristics from a sociological, theological, anthropological, and ethnographical lens.

-I understand that generational characteristics are not simply an issue within the United States, but a universal problem throughout the world.
+I understand that generational characteristics are not simply an issue within the United States but a universal problem worldwide.

 My educational experience in London, Yorkshire, Hong Kong, Tuscany, Rome, and Oxford not only confirmed my theories of generational differences.
-It also furthered my passion to develop a platform for leaders from all sectors so that they could bridge the gap and create successful organizations of diversity, inclusion, and equality.
+It also furthered my passion for developing a platform for leaders from all sectors to bridge the gap and create successful diversity, inclusion, and equity organizations.

-I understand the work that is required to change biases and create spaces of diversity, inclusion, and equality.
+I understand the work required to change biases and create spaces of diversity, inclusion, and equity.

-I am determined to help leaders succeed in bridging the generational gap, because if they don’t, incredible companies will become obsolete and nothing more than a memory.
-I refuse to let that happen on my watch–not when there’s a solution that will ensure organizational success.
+I am determined to help leaders bridge the generational gap because incredible companies will become obsolete and nothing more than a memory if they don’t.
+I refuse to let that happen on my watch––not when there’s a solution that will ensure organizational success.